-Some viewers like this advanced motion, some don’t, often calling it a “soap opera effect” that differs too much from a conventional viewing experience.
-To learn more about this, and how to turn it on or off, check out this How-To Geek guide.
+Some viewers like this advanced motion, and some don’t, often calling it a “soap opera effect” that differs too much from a conventional viewing experience.
+Check out this How-To Geek guide to learn more about this and how to turn it on or off.

 Gamers may be particularly interested in a TV’s refresh rate.
-Most console games aim for 60 frames per second performance, but advanced consoles like the Xbox One X and powerful gaming PCs can output games at 120fps or higher.
-Match up a higher refresh rate and a higher frames per second, and you get silky-smooth game animation that looks fantastic.
+Most console games aim for 60 frames per second, but advanced consoles like the Xbox One X and powerful gaming PCs can output games at 120fps or higher.
+Match up a higher refresh rate and higher frames per second, and you get silky-smooth game animation that looks fantastic.

 Inputs are everything that plugs into your television, not including the power cord.
 Most modern TVs have at least two HDMI ports, more often three—HDMI is the standard cable type for HDTV content.
 More expensive televisions will have four or more.

-When choosing a new TV, make an inventory of everything you intend to plug into it, including data and audio.
-If you’re only looking to plug in a mid-range console and maybe a Blu-ray player, you have nothing to worry about.
-If you have a DVR, three consoles, a surround sound receiver, a 4K Blu-ray player, and you want them all to have access to Ethernet, you’ll have to hunt for a TV that can handle your setup.
+When choosing a new TV, inventory everything you intend to plug into it, including data and audio.
+You have nothing to worry about if you’re only looking to plug in a mid-range console and maybe a Blu-ray player.
+If you have a DVR, three consoles, a surround sound receiver, and a 4K Blu-ray player, and you want them all to have access to Ethernet, you’ll have to hunt for a TV that can handle your setup.

-If you’re debating between two sets and sacrificing a feature you want just to get more HDMI ports, however, consider how make-it-or-break-it HDMI ports are for you.
-If most of the stuff you’ll be plugging in is used infrequently, you might be better off getting the TV you really want and buying an inexpensive HDMI switch so those seldom-used devices can share a single HDMI port.
+If you’re debating between two sets and sacrificing a feature, you want to get more HDMI ports, however, consider how make-it-or-break-it HDMI ports are for you.
+If most of the stuff you’ll be plugging in is used infrequently, you might be better off getting the TV you want and buying an inexpensive HDMI switch so those seldom-used devices can share a single HDMI port.

-Speaking of gamers, input lag or display lag is only going to be important to them.
+Speaking of gamers, input lag or display lag will only be important to them.
 Input lag is the time it takes for an image to get from the TV’s processor to the screen, generally around one-hundredth of a second (10 milliseconds).

 But for gamers, every millisecond counts.
 In fast-paced shooters or one-on-one fighting games, ten milliseconds can be the difference between victory and defeat.
-So if you’re planning on playing a lot of competitive games, you might want to look for a TV with a lower input lag, 5ms or lower.
+So if you’re planning on playing many competitive games, you might want to look for a TV with a lower input lag, 5ms or lower.

-Some TVs feature a “game mode” that can boost this by turning off some of the picture-improving image processing.
-Your TV will look a little duller in this mode, but it might be worth it, especially if you can set it to only activate for a game console.
+Some TVs feature a “game mode” that can boost this by turning off some picture-improving image processing.
+Your TV will look a bit duller in this mode, but it might be worth it, especially if you can set it to only activate for a game console.

 Even so, not all smart TV systems are created equal.
-We’re partial to the simplicity and wide selection of Roku, which comes pre-loaded on TVs from TCL, Sharp, Philips, Sanyo, RCA, and several others.
-A close second is Android TV, which is the default interface for Sony TVs and is also available on some Hisense, Sharp, and Philips sets.
+We’re partial to Roku’s simplicity and wide selection, which comes pre-loaded on TVs from TCL, Sharp, Philips, Sanyo, RCA, and several others.
+A close second is Android TV, the default interface for Sony TVs, and is also available on some Hisense, Sharp, and Philips sets.
 Toshiba and Insignia have TVs with Amazon’s Fire TV system pre-loaded.
 LG, Samsung, and Vizio use their own proprietary systems.
 Some newer models will also accept commands from a smart home system, like Google Assistant or Amazon Alexa.

 TVs are getting thinner and thinner, which means there’s less and less room for good speakers built-in.
 While the old CRT TVs often included quite good speakers, LCD and OLED TVs typically aren’t loud enough to fill up a large living room all by themselves, even on the largest and most expensive models.

-If you’re strapped for cash or you want a TV for a smaller space, the integrated speakers might be enough.
-Test them out in a store or check reviews for sound quality if you can.
+If you’re strapped for cash or want a TV for a smaller space, the integrated speakers might be enough.
+Test them in a store or check reviews for sound quality.
 Otherwise, you’ll want to augment your TV with a good sound bar or surround sound system.
-These can be had quite cheaply, or you can spend a thousand bucks or more on them—it’s up to you.
+These can be had relatively cheaply, or you can spend a thousand bucks or more on them—it’s up to you.

 Of course, the last thing you want to consider is how the TV looks.
 Or maybe it’s the first thing—that all depends on how much you want your TV to integrate with your home’s décor.
 Most modern TVs are little more than big rectangles, but some of the stylistic touches on the high-end models (especially the curved ones) are very appealing.
 Some high-end TVs even include an integrated bias light or are small and light enough to do double duty as a digital painting frame.

 The aesthetic worthiness of a TV set is all relative.
-Just be aware that, if you find one that’s particularly pretty or stylish, it’s probably going to be a good bit more expensive than other sets with the same technical features.
+Just be aware that if you find one that’s particularly pretty or stylish, it will probably be a bit more expensive than other sets with the same technical features.